-Actuarial Valuation and Review of Other Postemployment Benefits (OPEB) Measured at June 30, 2019 In accordance with GASB Statements.
-No. 74
+Actuarial Valuation and Review of Other Postemployment Benefits (OPEB) Measured at June 30, 2019 under Governmental Accounting Standards Board (GASB) Statement 75 Reporting for Fiscal Year Ending June 30, 2020

 This report has been prepared at the request of the Board of Trustees to assist in administering the Plan.
 This valuation report may not otherwise be copied or reproduced in any form without the consent of the Board of Trustees and may only be provided to other parties in its entirety.
 The measurements shown in this actuarial valuation may not be applicable for other purposes.